qqrz997/CustomSabersLite/README.md

 - Saber files are loaded from the `CustomSabers` folder in the Beat Saber game directory
 - Saber selection and settings can be found in the left panel in the main menu

+> [!WARNING]
+> If you have severel hundreds of MB of sabers, you may experience a much longer load time for your game.
+I plan on optimizing the loading of sabers in the future.

 ## Config
 Settings are set in-game from the left panel in the Custom Sabers menu.
 The possible settable settings are as follows:
 - `Disable White Trail` Disables the initial white section of trails